olaviinha/PaintingStoner/README.md

 ## Howto
 1. Set up your projector to project on your canvas.
 Remember that this tool has excessive keystoning, so you may place your projector in a position where you normally might not – The Stoner will make up for any possible shortcomings in your projector's keystoning features.
 2. Open Painting Stoner.
-3. Click on _Change image_ and paste an URL to the image you want to paint.
+3. Click on _Change image_ and paste URL to the image you wish to paint.
-4. Drag the big red dots right outside the corners of your painting.
+4. Drag the big red dots outside the corners of your canvas.
 5. Adjust opacity or animated auto on/off opacity for more optimized output.
 6. Start painting.